ddj231/Handel/README.md

 Shifting a duration increases or decreases its beat value.

-Shifting a playable increases or decreass its notelist.
+Shifting a playable (which contains a notelist) increases or decreass its notelist.

 For example: